 The Panera Bread outlet in Natick Mass. made the grilled cheese that caused the then 6-year-old to have an anaphylactic reaction, which led to an overnight stay in the hospital.

 After a year of pre-trial motions and attempts for a summary judgment, this means that a jury will weigh the claims of Boston resident John Russo, acting on behalf of his daughter.
 His lawsuit alleges negligence, assault and battery and infliction of emotional distress.
 The claims are made against both the owners of the Natick outlet and the national chain Panera, LLC.

 Panera’s lawyers had been seeking to have the national chain released from the allergy case, but Ritter did not allow this.

 The incident that’s central to the case began January 28, 2016.
 Elissa Russo, the girl’s mother, placed an online order for a grilled cheese sandwich from the Natick Panera Bread restaurant.
 She specified in two separate places on the online order form that the grilled cheese was for a child with an allergy to peanuts.
 She requested that Panera make sure the sandwich was safe for her daughter to eat.

 Despite those instructions, Panera prepared a sandwich that had “a significant glob of peanut butter,” according to the civil lawsuit.

-On the complaints of negligence, Ritter wrote that he agreed with the plaintiff’s arguments that “it is well-settled in Massachusetts that, ‘when food is furnished by a restaurant keeper in response the order of a guest, there is an implied contract by the restaurant keeper that the food is fit to eat.'”
+On the complaints of negligence in the allergy case, Ritter wrote that he agreed with the plaintiff’s arguments that “it is well-settled in Massachusetts that, ‘when food is furnished by a restaurant keeper in response the order of a guest, there is an implied contract by the restaurant keeper that the food is fit to eat.'”

-Disability right attorneys Mary Vargas and Laurel Francoeur are acting for the Russo family.
+Disability right attorneys Mary Vargas and Laurel Francoeur are acting for the Russo family in the allergy case.
 Vargas told Allergic Living that it is significant that Ritter’s ruling “finds there are enough facts to let a jury decide if Panera, LLC, the national chain, is liable for an injury to a customer at a franchise café.”

 The judge noted that the allergy policies are made by Panera, LLC at the national level, and it is responsible for the online ordering system, through which this order was made.